Syria war: UN Security Council to vote on Aleppo ceasefire

 Regime forces captured the entire northeast in the first few days, including its largest district, Masaken Hanano, where civilians are starting to return.

-Khaled Chobello is one such resident, coming back for the first time since he fled in 2012, when rebels took over eastern Aleppo.
+Khaled Chobello is one of those residents, coming back for the first time since he fled in 2012, when rebels took over eastern Aleppo.

 Masaken Hanano has been largely reduced to rubble, and Chobello's apartment is now a chaotic mess, with holes through the walls and his possessions thrown into a heap.